Akhondokevin761/DATA-EXPLORATION-IN-R/README.md

 - 'Data/' : Contains data used in this project
 - 'Code/' : Contains the RMarkdown  of data exploration
+- 'Output/' : Contains an HTML output file for the data data exploration

 ### 'Data/'